-Work load: An average of two, one-to-two hour meetings near the beginning and end of each semester.
-Other meetings may be requested by the Director of the Library as the need arises.
-Functions: The Committee advises the Director on appropriate policies and actions in a variety of areas, including: the library budget, compliance with accreditation standards, use of physical facilities and space, security, fines and penalties, library hours, and general services.
+Work load: An average of two, one-to-two hour meetings near the beginning actions in a variety of areas, including: the library budget, compliance with accreditation standards, use of physical facilities and space, security, fines and penalties, library hours, and general services.
 The chief objective of the Committee is to help the staff develop the library's service capabilities and to promote library use.